 CHANGING LUNCH OPTIONS

 If your child wishes to change from school lunch to packed lunch and vice versa, we require a terms’ notice in writing from you to the School Office.
 This is essential as the Cook orders provisions in advance and major changes to school lunch numbers can affect the kitchen staffing arrangements.

 SNACKS DURING THE DAY

 We encourage all children to drink plain water during the day.
-In addition a piece of fruit is provided for all children in EYFS and KS1 daily.
-Children in KS2 are encouraged to bring into school their own healthy snack such as of fruit or a cereal bar to eat at morning playtime.
+In addition, a piece of fruit is provided for all children in EYFS and KS1 daily.
+Children in KS2 are encouraged to bring into school their own healthy snack such as a piece fruit to eat at morning playtime.